Master English Studies

 The Masters in English Studies is a four-semester programme delivered in the English language.
 Courses are offered in Linguistics (synchronic and diachronic), Literary and Cultural Studies and in Teaching English as a Foreign Language (TEFL).
 In addition, the opportunity is given to further improve students’ usage of the English language.

-The Masters programme in English studies provides 120 credit points in total (2 modules, each with 15 credits, per semester) which means that there is no minor subject in addition.
+The Masters programme in English studies provides 120 credit points in total which means that there is no minor subject in addition.

-Students who wish to specialise in a field outside English Studies can opt, in their second and third semesters, for profile modules in the section Gemeinsamen Geistes- und Sozialwissenschaftlichen Profilbereich (joint section for humanities and social sciences).
+Students who wish to broaden their scope even further can opt, in their second and third semesters, for profile modules in the section Gemeinsamen Geistes- und Sozialwissenschaftlichen Profilbereich (joint section for humanities and social sciences).
 This provides them with access to a wide range of further subjects on offer at the LMU.

 The curriculum also includes a compulsory stay abroad in an English-speaking country.